NMDC70/Tidy-Data-Project/README.md

 For each Measurement we need to extract only the Measures for Mean & Standard Deviation.

-First using the "melt" fucntion the Data set was converted into a long data set of four variables & 5777739 observations.
+First using the "melt" function the Data set was converted into a long data set of four variables & 5777739 observations.
 Melt was called with Person & Acitivyt as the id variables & all measures were pulled into one column with measures.var calling the vector of column names for the measures.
 Now we have four variables Person, Activity, Measure(still called "variable"" in the column names) & value.

-There are two posisble interpretations for this step which were considered.
-Both are fairly straight forward from this step on.
+There are two possible interpretations for this step which were considered.
+Both are fairly straightforward from this step on.

-Approach 1: Take the mean & standard deviation of each of the "Measures".
+- Approach 1: Take the mean & standard deviation of each of the "Measures".
-Approach 2: Take only those "Measures" which are giving mean or standard deviation values.
+- Approach 2: Take only those "Measures" which are giving mean or standard deviation values.

-Here Approach 2 has been taken here.
+Here Approach 2 has been taken.

 Output of this Step is a dataframe (Mean_Std) which has four variables and 813621 observations with the variable for measurements now containing the 79 measures which capture a mean or a standard deviation value.

 ## Labels

-The 3rd & 4th requirements for Project course require the Activities to have dscriptive lables & the Colums to be named appropriately.
+The 3rd & 4th requirements for Project require the Activities to have dscriptive lables & the Columns to be named appropriately.
 The same is done in the Steps 3 & 4 of the program.

 ## Create an independent Tidy Data Set